 - Placement with employee of a child for adoption or foster care.

-- Care for the employe's spouse/registered same gender domestic partner, parent of child with a serious health condition.
+- Care for the employee's spouse/registered same-gender domestic partner, child or parent with a serious health condition.

 - Employee's own serious health condition.